microsoft/IoT-For-Beginners/README.md

 ## Help Wanted!

 Would you like to contribute a translation?
-Please read our [translation guidelines](TRANSLATIONS.md) and add input [to one of the translations issues](https://github.com/microsoft/IoT-For-Beginners/issues?q=is%3Aissue+is%3Aopen+label%3Atranslation).
+Please read our [translation guidelines](TRANSLATIONS.md) and add input [to one of the translation issues](https://github.com/microsoft/IoT-For-Beginners/issues?q=is%3Aissue+is%3Aopen+label%3Atranslation).
 If you want to translate into a new language, please raise a new issue for tracking.

 ## Other Curricula